JunoNgx/sakata/README.md

 ![Picture of sakata rosa on the front](https://raw.githubusercontent.com/JunoNgx/sakata/master/_images/rosa_front.jpg)
 ![Picture of sakata rosa on the back](https://raw.githubusercontent.com/JunoNgx/sakata/master/_images/rosa_back.jpg)

-Earlier known simply as `R` (I wouldn't pretend that I still remember what it meant, though I'm pretty it was something eco-friendly-themed along the line of "recycle" or "realistic") to highlight its friendliness to the process of keycap sourcing, Rosa is most remarkable in its layout, where all keys come from a standard keyboard, and merely rearrange to meet the needs of existing Planck users.
+Earlier known simply as `r` (I wouldn't pretend that I still remember what it meant, though I'm pretty sure it was something eco-friendliness, along the line of "recycle" or "realistic") to highlight its friendliness to the process of keycap sourcing, `rosa` is most remarkable in its layout, where all keys come from a standard keyboard, and are merely rearranged to meet the needs of existing Planck users.
 This layout subsequently became the hallmark of the series.

 All of its component were sourced in Singapore.
-For better or worse, this remains my best wiring work yet as of time of writing.
+For better or worse, this remains my best wiring work yet, as of time of writing.

 ### robin
 *(July 2022, powered by Keebio's Stampy)*